 Building a Customer Loyalty Program

-Today, customer loyalty is gaining more and more importance from brands’ point of view.
+Today, customer loyalty is gaining more and more importance from brands’ points of view.
 One of the best ways to improve B2B customer retention is to give customers a new reason to engage with you.
 Sure, you’ve offered them subscriptions and memberships already.
 But is there anything more you can do?

 One of the simplest ways of promoting B2B customer retention is to focus on adding value to the customer’s experience with your brand.
-This can be achieved in the form of a loyalty program fuelled by offering rewards for referrals, loyalty bonuses and even regularly sharing user-generated, relevant content to their mailboxes.
+This can be achieved in the form of a loyalty program fuelled by offering rewards for referrals, loyalty bonuses, and even regularly sharing user-generated, relevant content to their mailboxes.
 The focus over here is to provide customers with a new way to benefit from interacting with your brand.

 Loyalty programs encourage customer retention rates as they subtly push people to visit your site more often, explore the content and products you offer and engage more holistically with your brand.
-In time, it helps cement your brand’s reputation as reliable, interactive and overall worth it!
+In time, it helps cement your brand’s reputation as reliable, interactive, and overall worth it!